odoo/odoo/doc/howto/howto_website.rst

 =========================

-Being able to build a static page in code is nice, but makes for limited usefulness (you could do that with static files in the first place, after all).
+Being able to build a static page in code is nice, but makes for limited usefulness (you could do that with static files in the first place).

-But you can also create controllers which use data provided in the access URL, for instance so you have a single controller generating multiple pages.
+You can also create controllers which use data provided in the access URL, for instance so you have a single controller generating multiple pages.
 Any query parameter (``?name=value``) is passed as a parameter to the controller function, and is a string.